NHTSA ID Number: 10095882

 movement in the caliper assembly relative

-to the brake carrier.
-Use the following
+to the brake carrier

 procedure to determine if excessive wear